What is GeoCapsule?

 How to Use GeoCapsule

-- Set the target location by either manually entering the Latitude and Longitude or by clicking "Use Current" to capture your device's GPS location.
+- Seal a Capsule: Select "Seal" mode.
+Type your secret message.
+Set the target location by entering the Latitude and Longitude or clicking "Use Current" to capture your GPS coordinates.
+Click "Seal & Download Capsule" to save a